TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 - identify various types of PDEs
 - explain the notion of well posed problems
 - recognize the different types of boundary conditions
+- assess appropriate solution techniques by means of classification of PDEs
+- describe the physical phenomena the PDE represents

 ```